amosgyamfi/OpenvisionOS/README.md

 # Bouncy Isle
 ## SwiftUI Dynamic Island Animations
-Seamless morphing, come in and tuck away animations for Dynamic Island on iOS 16 and Beyond.
+Seamless morphing, come in and tuck away animations for Dynamic Island on iPhone Pro and iPhone Pro Max.
 It contains animation clones for pill-shaped notifications, alerts and activities.

 ## Coming soon!!!